A topic from the subject of Biochemistry in Chemistry.

 Membrane Transport

-Substances move across cellular membranes through various transport mechanisms:
+Substances move across cellular membranes through various transport mechanisms, broadly categorized as passive or active:

-• Facilitated diffusion: Diffusion of substances across the membrane with the assistance of a transport protein.
+• Facilitated Diffusion: The movement of larger or polar molecules across the membrane with the assistance of membrane proteins (channel proteins or carrier proteins).

-• Osmosis: Movement of water across a selectively permeable membrane from an area of high water concentration to an area of low water concentration.
+• Osmosis: The passive movement of water across a selectively permeable membrane from a region of high water concentration (low solute concentration) to a region of low water concentration (high solute concentration).

 Key Concepts

-• Cellular membranes maintain cell integrity and control substance exchange.
+• Cellular membranes are selectively permeable barriers that maintain cell integrity and regulate the passage of substances.

-• The lipid bilayer is the main structural component of cellular membranes.
+• The phospholipid bilayer is the fundamental structural component of cellular membranes, creating a hydrophobic barrier.

 Diffusion and Osmosis Experiment